What to consider when choosing between security alarms for your home

 Depending on your age and who is living with you, you might want your alarm system to have features such as personal panic alarms and SOS buttons which can trigger the alarm and send messages to designated people.
 This can be extremely reassuring if you have an elderly relative home alone.

 Depending on the level of security you want, you can pay for your alarm systems to be monitored by an external company, for example, if you need an alarm system for your business premises.

-There are two main costs involved in an alarm system – the initial installation and then any ongoing monitoring or maintenance of the system.
+There are two main costs involved in an alarm system – the initial installer and then any ongoing monitoring or maintenance of the system.

 Maintenance might include annual servicing and checks to make sure your system is functioning correctly and working well.

-At Able Electrical, our expert alarm system installers have experience with a wide variety of systems and technologies and can help advise on the best solution for your needs – and arrange installation and set-up by one of our fully qualified electricians.
+At Able Electrical, our expert security alarm installer has experience with a wide variety of systems and technologies and can help advise on the best solution for your needs – and arrange installation and set-up by one of our fully qualified electricians.